4 Semiparametric Regression

 )

-## by group in data frame df (percent rounded to rth point)
+## grouped by 'group' in df (percent rounded to r-th decimal).

-# compute the N for each level of var by group
+# Tally up the count n for each level of 'var' by 'group'

 var_counts <- df |>